capstavfriedmann/pytools/README.md

 .gitignore<br>
 .env<br>
 <p>
-The Makefile is preconfigured to checkout a list of feature branches, each containing a tool folder in its pytools folder.
-It will create a new temporary branch, merge each feature in turn, and then orphan itself from git, giving the user just the bare tools and filestructure.
+The Makefile is preconfigured to merge a list of feature branches, each containing a tool folder in its pytools folder by creating a new temporary branch, merging each feature in turn, and then orphaning itself from git.
+This has the effect of giving the user just the bare tools and filestructure.
 The file will also load any environment variables from .env (useful for sensitive information in API calls)

 NB: This is boilerplate for development purposes, code inside src/ should run independently of everything in this repository